philippmoritzer/bd-ml-project/README.md

 ![alt text](./docs/images/influxdb-setup/initial-account.png)*First setup step for InfluxDB*

-Because we want to inject data manually, simply select "Configure later" in the following step.
+Because data should be injected manually, "Configure later" should be selected in the following step.
 The final step in setting up InfluxDB is to obtain the necessary API token.
-To do so, select the Data tab in the left sidebar, followed by the "API Tokens" tab in the tab view on top.
-A window will appear when you click on root's Token including the API Token.
+To do so, the 'Data' tab in the left sidebar is selected, followed by the "API Tokens" tab in the tab view on top.
+A window will appear when clicked on root's Token including the API Token.
 To access the InfluxDB from an external application, the token should be saved somewhere.
-Because security is not an issue in this proof of concept, we can use the root token; however, in a production environment, separate users with access rights should be set up.
+Because security is not an issue in this proof of concept, the root token can be sued; however, in a production environment, separate users with access rights should be set up.

 ![alt text](./docs/images/influxdb-setup/api-token-1.png)*InfluxDB API-Token 1/2*

 ![alt text](./docs/images/influxdb-setup/api-token-2.png)*InfluxDB API-Token 2/2*

+<div style="page-break-after: always;"></div>

 ## Writing the client application